ProGamerGov/captum/captum/optim/README.md

 img = visualize(model, loss_fn, image)
 ```

-We can then see the results:
+We can then view the rendered neurons side by side with the contextual information:

 ```
 import torch.nn.functional as F